 - To ask any questions that you may have and;

 - Notice how you feel talking to this person.

-Talk to your prospective therapists about these topics:
+You can talk to your prospective therapists about these topics:

 - What level of education and degrees have they earned? – Make sure the therapist has a graduate or doctoral level degree.

 - Specialty – Most therapists in NYC will be able to help with a range of mental health issues including depression, anxiety, relationship problems, etc. However, if you need someone with specialized training and experience, you should be able to find them easily in NYC as well.
-The most common specialties are substance abuse, child therapy, couple therapy, anger management, OCD, eating disorders, etc.
+The most common specialties are substance abuse, child therapy, couples therapy, anger management, OCD, eating disorders, etc.

 - Experience with your particular issues – You may not care whether a clinician has personally experienced your issue.
 But you may believe it will be easier to share with someone who has struggled and perhaps effectively coped with a similar life circumstance or diagnosis.

 - Personal therapy – Some clinicians believe that a therapist who has not been in therapy may be at a disadvantage.
 We are not aware of any scientific studies that provide evidence to support the advantages or disadvantages of this.
 It could be a useful question to ask the therapist why or why not he/she thinks it is important or irrelevant for a clinician to have been a psychotherapy client.
 How open and how thoughtful the explanation can help you guage whether or not this is someone with whom you would like to work.

 - Theoretical orientation – Ask questions about what would happen in sessions, how his/her particular orientation would be helpful in your case, what are the expected outcomes, etc…